-Per the U.S. Small Business Administration (SBA), the federal government’s goal is to award at least five percent of all federal contracting dollars to 8(a)-certified small businesses.
+The federal government’s goal is to award at least five percent of all federal contracting dollars to 8(a) certified businesses.
 Program participants can receive sole-source contracts worth up to $4 million for goods and services and $6.5 million for manufacturing.
 Additionally, program participants can partner with other eligible businesses to further their ability to compete in the American economy.

-The 8(a) Business Development Program offers a host of valuable resources to participating small businesses.
+The 8(a) Business Development Program offers valuable resources to participating small businesses.
 By following these steps, you can determine whether your business is eligible for the program and learn how to get certified.

 5 Steps to Applying for the 8(a) Business Development Program

 The Small Business Administration (SBA) has created a checklist of eligibility requirements to be considered for the program.
-You can also check your eligibility on the SBA’s Certify website.
-In addition to qualifying on a business-level and meeting the ownership and financial criteria, you must demonstrate how you’re a socially disadvantaged individual.
+You can also determine if you qualify for the program on the SBA’s Certify website.
+In addition to meeting the ownership and financial criteria, you must demonstrate how you’re a socially disadvantaged individual.
 In other words, you’ll need to show how your personal experiences have affected your ability to succeed in business.

 2. Meet the Two-Year Rule

-The SBA uses the length of time you’ve been in business to gauge potential success.
+The SBA uses the time you’ve been in business to gauge potential success.
 The SBA requires businesses to be open for two or more years to participate in the program.
 They have his requirement because many companies fail in the first two years of operation.

-The easiest way to show that you’ve been conducting business in your industry for at least two full years is to submit copies of your two most recent federal tax returns.
+The easiest way to prove that you meet this requirement is to submit your two most recent federal tax returns.
 You’ll need to submit a waiver request if you only have one year of business tax returns.

 3. Gather More Information

 Next, the SBA will require you to take an online training and self-evaluation course.
-This allows them to determine if you’re ready to apply for the 8(a) Program.
+This helps them determine if you’re ready to apply for the 8(a) Program.
 You can also contact your local SBA office to verify that you’re prepared to submit the documentation and forms.